-The FCA has proposed a climate-related financial disclosure regime for asset managers, life insurers and FCA-regulated pension providers (including platforms), consistent with the Task Force on Climate-related Financial Disclosures recommendations.
-The key elements are annual entity-level disclosures, and annual product or portfolio-level disclosures.
+The FCA has consulted on a climate-related financial disclosure regime for asset managers, life insurers and FCA-regulated pension providers (including platforms), consistent with the Task Force on Climate-related Financial Disclosures recommendations.
+The key elements are annual entity-level disclosures; and annual product or portfolio-level disclosures.
+There will be a phased implementation, with first public disclosures to be made by 30 June 2023.
+Our current interpretation of the rules is that these rules will not apply to ILUK at this stage, primarily due to the thresholds that need to be met before disclosures need to be made.
+However, disclosures will be provided at a Group level.